marinehadd/aws-cloudops-networking/content/Day 2 - AWS Networking basics/LAB.md

     + Click Next then Next then Review and Create

+Let's now restrict the access to the web servers only from the load balancer, given the load balancer will be the one giving us the content.

++ Go back to your EC2 instances, and one by one:
+    - Select the instance and click on the Security tab at the bottom panel
+    - Click on the security group and edit the inbound rules:
+        - Modify the source of the HTTP rule by selecting custom, and then scroll through the list to find the the security group of the load balancer, ELB-SG.
+        - While you're there, you can modify the source of the SSH rule to "MyIP"
+        - Save
+    - Do the same for both instances

-Once the load balancer is "active", select it and check the bottom panel - you should see both web servers, they should show "in-service" after a few seconds.
+Now your load balancer should be ready, go back to it, select it and check the bottom panel - you should see both web servers in the Instances tab at the bottom, they should show "in-service" after a little while.

+**Access the html content through the load balancer:**

-On the description part, copy the DNS name of the load balancer, open your browser and type HTTP://<DNSname>.
-You should see the index content of one of the servers, and if you keep refreshing it you should see it changing between WebServer1 and WebServer2.
+On the description tab, copy the DNS name of the load balancer and replace the ELBDNS in the URL and browse to HTTP://ELBDNS.
+You should see the index content of one of the servers, and if you keep refreshing it you should see it changing between "Hello World 1" and "Hello World 2".

 That's when we want to use Route53 DNS.
 Let's assume now many users will access this application, but the URL is not very friendly and quite difficult to remember.
-So, we cannot do it in this lab because we do not own any DNS domain and would need to pay to own one, but here is what we would do:
+So, we will not implement it in this lab because we do not own any DNS domain and would need to pay to own one, but here is what we would do:
 + Go to Route53
 + Create a public hosted zone (basically a DNS domain accessible publicly)
 + Inside this zone, create a CNAME record or Alias record (they differ a little but achieve the same goal of mapping a name to a name) to do: